dwallach1/alexa-scribe/README.md

 # Chronos

+The intention of Chronos is to be an example application for the underlying system I built.
+My aim was to build a Python library (alexa-scribe) that automated communcation Amazon Voice Services.
+Currently, Amazon requires that to trigger any Alexa capabilities the user either needs to initate a voice command (i.e. 'Hey Alexa') or use the mobile application to click and set alarms and such.
+I believe there is an array of applications that can be used to automate user's lives with data that is currently being collected.
+Chronos' purpose is to showcase just one application that can be used by using alexa-scribe.

+- * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * -

 The goal of this project is to automate your alarm system.
 Originally, I wanted to use my Amazon Echo; however, due to the restrictions that Amazon imposes on third party developers, I built the system using a Raspberry Pi 3.
 I used code from [here](https://github.com/nicholasjconn/python-alexa-voice-service) as the base of this project.
 That repo intilaizes the connection between the Raspberry Pi and Amazon Voice Services.
 From there, I tweaked the main file as well as several others to